 Last updated 19 January 2017 This chapter is currently under review.

 For the purposes of the transfer policy, the state is divided into three regions: southern, central and northern Queensland.
 The frequency of transfers should be minimised, and the placement should be based on program requirements and ease of access to visits by the person’s family.
 Transfers between regions should be avoided wherever possible unless as a result of operational needs or specifically requested by the prisoner.
-More information on prisoner transfer can be obtained from the Queensland Correctional Services (QCS).

 The following reasons may be acceptable: